aryanshg/Stego-Image-Creator/README.md

 ## method - 2

 - download this project as zip from github then extract it
+- extract the program.zip file
-- open program folder from extracted folder
+- open program folder
 - run main.exe